0xricksanchez/reverse_engineering/README.md

 # DISCLAIMER

-All future updates will be published on my blog https://0x00rick.github.io/ !
+All future updates will be published on my blog http://www.0x00rick.com !
-Feel to visit and check out if there is any new content.
+Feel free to visit and check out if there is any new content.
+Feedback is highly appreciated.
+Content requests are encouraged too :)!

 # README